-A Board of Supervisors committee approved proposals requiring more heat in San Francisco residential hotels and setting stiffer penalties for violators.
+A Board of Supervisors committee approved proposals requiring more heat in San Francisco residential hotels and set stiffer penalties for violators.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.